 Before Shellac’s popularity, wood finishes were mainly oil and wax.
 Today, there are a variety of oil finishes such as Tung Oil, Teak Oil and Antique Oil.
 They are a blend of different oils, resins and solvents that allow them to dry quickly.

 Oil finishes penetrate deeply into the wood.
 They slowly harden and strengthen the wood from within, providing protection from water and other spills.
-Oil finishes also bring out a true richness in certain woods, and since they don’t leave a coating on top of the wood, you get a feeling of closeness to the wood.
+Oil finishes also bring out a richness in certain woods, and since they don’t leave a coating on top of the wood, you get a feeling of closeness to the wood.

 Oil/Varnish Blends for Wood